270899colin/godot-dat-reader/readme.md

 # DAT Reader

 This will import Lithtech DAT files and allow Godot to load worlds as meshes.

+Note: This fork is meant to be used on Godot 4.0 (beta 2), for Godot 3.x see [here](https://github.com/haekb/godot-dat-reader "here.")

 ## Supported Formats